NOC-MSM/nemo_cookbook/docs/docs/howto.md

 To transform a variable defined on a given NEMO model vertical grid to a new vertical grid using conservative interpolation, we can use the `.transform_vertical_grid()` method.

-For example, if we wanted to transform the conservative temperature variable `tos_con` defined in a NEMO model parent domain from it's native 75 unevenly-spaced z-levels to regulary spaced z-levels at 200 m intervals:
+For example, if we wanted to transform the conservative temperature variable `thetao_con` defined in a NEMO model parent domain from it's native 75 unevenly-spaced z-levels to regularly spaced z-levels at 200 m intervals:

 ```python
 e3t_target = xr.DataArray(np.repeat(200.0, 30), dims=['k_new'])